RadialDevGroup/ombudsman/developer_lead/DEVELOPER_LEAD_GUIDE.md

 Encourage clients to focus on the long-term goal of the project and not on little features.
 This will help prevent them from constantly adding new stories that we are hit with by surprise.

-Questioning a client’s strategy and goals can help gain insight and establish a stronger relationship.
+Asking clarifying questions about a client's goals or strategy can help gain insight and establish a stronger relationship.

 ### Commitments